Cybersmart learners know how to interact with others online and make smart decisions about what information they share.

 A helpful overview of blogging with recommended activities.
 Designed as a guide for teachers to consider when planning for Cybersmart learning and engaging learners with blogging either with the class blog or sharing via their own blogs.

 Next steps will be determined by whether your learners are new to Chromebooks, new to edublogs or learners with 1+ years of blogging.
-Take some time to explore Cybersmart Blogging, a helpful overview of blogging with recommended activities.
+Take some time to explore the Cybersmart Blogging overview to identify recommended activities.

 Smart Relationships: Activities